 Choosing a student-faculty research program

-Gettysburg College offers diverse student-faculty research programs.
+Gettysburg College student-faculty research programs are diverse.
 Most programs are organized by year and program of study.
-Students also have the option to pursue research opportunities outside Gettysburg through our Study Abroad program.
+Students also have the option to pursue research opportunities outside Gettysburg through our study abroad program.

 Kolbe Summer Fellows Program